67564564643/Blender-FBX-Armature-Manager/README.md

 4. Install the python file

 ## How to use
-1. Under view, click on "Arm"
+1. Be in 3D viewport
+2. Arm will exist as a button on the right under the Item, Tool & View
-2. Select the armature you wish to view possible actions for
+3. Click on Arm and select the armature object you wish to view actions for